epfl-ada/ada-2022-project-souvladaki/README.md

 3. West, Robert, Joelle Pineau, and Doina Precup.
 "Wikispeedia: An online game for inferring semantic distances between concepts."
 Twenty-First International Joint Conference on Artificial Intelligence.
 2009.
 4. Leskovec, Jure.
 "Human wayfinding in information networks."
 In WWW-12.
 2012.
 5. Daniel Lamprecht, Dimitar Dimitrov, Denis Helic, and Markus Strohmaier."Evaluating and Improving Navigability of Wikipedia: A Comparative Study of Eight Language Editions."
 2016.

-## Questions to the TAs :postbox:
-* Throughout our work we may encounter results that could provide more insights about our research questions.
-Can we modify our proposal according to those new results throughout the duration of the project?